-- Medicare Supplement – The Diocese of New Jersey provides a subsidy toward retiree health insurance for all clergy who are canonically resident and retire from a position within the diocese.
+- Group Medicare Advantage Plan– The Diocese of New Jersey provides a subsidy toward retiree health insurance for all clergy who are canonically resident and retire from a position within the diocese.
 This subsidy is based on years of service within the diocese and is in addition to the subsidy provided by Church Pension Group.

 - Diocesan Policy